 - Wait for your receipts.

-- Donít leave in bags or at checkout.
+- Donít leave receipts in bags or at the checkout.

 - Be careful what type of personal information you put in the trash.
 Shred anything with account numbers, social security numbers or other identifying information